 Buying a car with cash is great if you can afford it.
-Buying a car with cash can be a good experience if you can afford it.
-It allows you to own the vehicle free and clear, and not to have to worry about things like loan default, auto repossession, or monthly payments.
-You also won't have to pay for full coverage auto insurance if you don't want to (it's required when you finance).
+Buying a car with cash can be a good experience if you can afford it because it allows you to own the vehicle free and clear.
+You don't have to worry about things like loan default, auto repossession, or monthly payments.
+You also won't have to pay for full coverage auto insurance if you don't want to (but it's required when you finance).

 Think of the big picture.
 Additionally, if you're a credit-challenged consumer, using that cash as a substantial down payment on an affordable, reliable used vehicle such as a certified pre-owned (CPO) car might make more long-term sense.
 These vehicles are typically only a few years old and often have only had one owner.
-Plus, they come with a manufacturer-backed warranty that can bring you more peace of mind than a cheaper, used car.
+Plus, they come with a manufacturer-backed warranty that can bring you more peace of mind than a cheaper, non-certified used car.

 Down payments are a bad idea.
 This is perhaps the biggest misconception someone may have about making a down payment on an auto loan.
-Having a substantial down payment is the biggest favor you can do yourself when it comes to getting auto financing.
+A substantial down payment is the biggest favor you can do yourself when getting auto financing.
 Down payments decrease the amount you're borrowing, saving you in every aspect of the process.

 A down payment cuts down on the initial cost of the car you're financing.
 By borrowing less money you're saving in the long run by cutting down on the interest charges you have to pay.
 If you're a bad credit borrower, a decent down payment is even more important, and usually required.

 Down payments often equal options.
 Besides being a qualification for auto loan approval, down payments can also change the terms of your contract.
 Depending on your situation, the more money you use as a down payment, the more options you may open up.
-These options could include a shorter loan term, a lower monthly payment, a lower interest rate, more savings, and possibly the chance at financing a more expensive vehicle.
+These options could include a shorter loan term, a lower monthly payment, a lower interest rate, more savings, and possibly the chance of financing a more expensive vehicle.

 No matter what reasons you have for not wanting to make a down payment on your next car loan, know that it can be one of the top ways to get into the auto loan you're looking for.
 At the very least, you need to meet a lender's minimum down payment requirement.
 But, if you want to increase your chances of auto loan approval, bringing a bigger than expected down payment to the table could be the key.